FadyMohareb/cramer/README.md

 ### **Dependencies**

-Genoverse 2.0 requires running on Linux or MacOS.
+CRAMER requires running on Linux or MacOS.
 The programme requires NodeJS  and three commonly used bioinformatics programs.

 - [NodeJS](https://nodejs.org/en/download/) LTS (The application was also tested on the latest current version 12.12.0)
 - [Samtools](http://www.htslib.org/download/)